50 Best Nintendo DS Games of All Time

 13. Ghost Trick: Phantom Detective

-The creator of the hilarious, challenging, and overall brilliant Phoenix Wright series (with several excellent releases on the Nintendo DS) also gave us Ghost Trick: Phantom Detective.
+The creator of the hilarious, challenging, and overall brilliant Phoenix Wright series also gave us Ghost Trick: Phantom Detective.

-We almost wish Ghost Trick had become a sprawling franchise instead, or at least that there was more than one game.
+We almost wish Ghost Trick had become a sprawling franchise instead.
 The premise of a man who wakes up dead as a spirit and has no idea why is certainly one that could inspire additional games.
 We’ll have to just content ourselves with knowing Ghost Trick: Phantom Detective is a perfect DS game, but one that was destined for relative obscurity before an eventual Switch port.

-As Sissel in Phantom Detective, you are tasked with restoring your memory and figuring out why you died.
+You are tasked with restoring your memory and figuring out why you died.
 Moving between reality and the spirit world, Sissell comes armed with various abilities, including the ability to possess corpses and ask them about their deaths.
-Lots of singular touches can be found here, with an unexpectedly sweet and funny story, and memorable character designs.
+Lots of fun touches can be found here, with an unexpectedly sweet and funny story too.

 12. New Super Mario Bros